Relentless Pride …….Honored Tradition

 Special Teams Coordinator

 Coach Stevenson, previously taught ACT Prep and Bible History at Bradley High School but has decided to move into full time ministry.
-He is presently the pastor of City Church here in Cleveland.
+He is presently the pastor of Public Church here in Cleveland.

 Coach Freeman currently teaches Driver Education here at Bradley High School.
 Coach Freeman is married to Mindy and has a step daughter, Haley

-Coach Floyd is beginning his 11th season as head coach and his 12th season overall as a part of the Bradley Central Football Staff.
+Coach Floyd is beginning his 12th season as head coach and his 15th season overall as a part of the Bradley Central Football Staff.
 Coach Floyd is a 1996 graduate of BCHS where he excelled in football and wrestling; leading the football team to a second round play-off run while rushing for over 1.800 yards and winning a state championship in wrestling at 160 pounds in his senior season.
 He continued his football career by signing a football scholarship with the University of Tennessee at Chattanooga where he played in the defensive secondary for four years earning the Iron Man Award during his senior season along with being selected a team captain.
-A 2001 UTC graduate, Coach Floyd returned to Bradley to coach running backs and secondary in 2004.
-After working for two head coaches in two years, Coach Floyd was asked to take over as head coach and rebuild the program in 2006.
+A 2001 UTC graduate, Coach Floyd returned to Bradley to coach running backs and secondary in 2003.
+After working for two head coaches in three years, Coach Floyd was asked to take over as head coach and rebuild the program in 2006.
 After a nine year hiatus, Coach Floyd would lead the 2010 Bears to a first round victory in the play-offs and finish the season at 9-3.
-Coach Floyd has lead the Bears to seven straight play-off appearances while producing a 13-7 overall record against crosstown rivals Cleveland and Walker Valley.
-During the past eleven years Coach Floyd has brought back the Honored Tradition and Relentless Pride that the Bradley Football Program was built upon.
+Coach Floyd has lead the Bears to seven straight play-off appearances while producing a 15-7 overall record against crosstown rivals Cleveland and Walker Valley.
+During the past twelve years Coach Floyd has brought back the Honored Tradition and Relentless Pride that the Bear Nation can be proud.

 Coach Floyd is married to Angela and has two children, Damon and Clair.